Sigmoid1723/Sigmoid1723/README.md

 - 👋 Hi, I’m Dhairya Gadani
 - 👀 I’m interested in OpenSource,GameDev,Kernel,OS,GUI-Apps,Compititive Programming
-- 🌱 I’m currently learning Qt-Apps,Rust
+- 🌱 I’m currently learning System-Programming
-- ⚡ Fun fact: Yeah!
-I know I'm genuis pretty much.
+- ⚡ Fun fact: I can make that work!

 <!---
 Sigmoid1723/Sigmoid1723 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.